We are the music makers,

 Back in his joint stock pepe piece, Simon continues to suggest that,

 The key feature that changed organisations over the years has been: reducing transaction costs to coordinate.
 This is reflected in Coase’s Theory of the Firm.
-You can make marginal improvements, like applying decision support systems within an organisation, but every once in a while, a large systemic change occurs that at first looks like a marginal benefit, but in essence enables wholly new type of organisations to exist.
+You can make marginal improvements, like applying decision support systems within an organisation, but every once in a while, a large systemic change occurs that at first looks like a marginal benefit, but in essence enables wholly new types of organisations to exist.

 In Simon's words, Ethereum is organisational “dark matter” that can coordinate galaxies of people, and it has the ability to create new Schelling points anchored in shared, tokenized stories.

-Human organisation changes when we are able to reduce what?
+Prompt: Human organisation changes when we are able to reduce what?

 The transaction costs of coordinating.

 Throughout all his work, Simon is suggesting that blockchains can be used to create systems of coordination equivalent to the power of a joint-stock corporation (and greater) without the requirement of physical force.
 Such coordination arises due to the stories shared within incentive structures which make it nearly impossible to change the narrative when it is convenient for those in power to do so.
 He writes that

 This allows even weaker ties to collaborate, and they can collaborate at the speed of information transfer.
 It’s the power of the law, but at the speed of programs.